Achievable logoAchievable logo

 x→0limf(x)=x→0lim(3x+1)=1

-Now evaluate g at that value:
+Now evaluate the outer function g at L=1:

 g(1)=2(1)2=2